Are You Growing Tired of My Love

 "Are You Growing Tired of My Love" is a single released by the British rock band Status Quo in 1969.
 It was included on the album Spare Parts.

-"Are You Growing Tired of My Love" was a ballad written by the songwriter Anthony King.
-It was the first single to feature Rick Parfitt singing lead vocal.
+"Are You Growing Tired of My Love" is a ballad written by songwriter Anthony King.
+It was the first single to feature Rick Parfitt singing lead vocals.

-Nancy Sinatra covered "Are You Growing Tired of My Love" as the B-side for her single "The Highway Song", later included on the 1996 reissue of her album Country My Way.
+Nancy Sinatra covered "Are You Growing Tired of My Love" as the B-side of her single "The Highway Song", later included on the 1996 reissue of her album Country My Way.